kilpkonn/msc-thesis/main.typ

 == Filling holes
 One of the most known examples of holes in Rust programs is the `todo!()` macro.
-It is a "hole" as it denotes that there should be a program in the future but there isn't now.
+It is a "hole" as it denotes that there should be a program in the future, but there isn't now.
 These holes can be filled using term search to search for programs that fit in the hole.
 All the programs generated by term search are valid programs meaning that they compile.